h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Allow Different Sets of Classes Across All Train/Validation Fold Splits
 - Max Number of Classes for Classification Problems
 - Max Number of Classes to Computer ROC and Confusion Matrix for Classification Problems
+- Max number of classes to show in GUI for confusion matrix
+- ROC/CM reduction technique for large class counts

-- Model/Feature Brain Level
+- Model/Feature Brain Level(0..10)
-- Feature Brain Save Every Which Iteration
+- Feature Brain Save every which iteration (0 = disable)
-- Feature Brain Restart from Which Iteration
+- Feature Brain Restart from which iteration (-1 = auto)
-- Feature Brain Refit Uses Same Best Individual
+- Feature Brain refit uses same best individual
-- Feature Brain Adds Features with New Columns Even During Retraining of Final Model
-- Min Driverless AI Iterations
+- Feature Brain adds features with new columns even during retraining final model
+- Restart-refit default model settings if model switches
+- Min, DAI iterations
-- Select Target Transformation of the Target for Regression Problems
+- Select target transformation of the target for regression problems
-- Tournament Model for Genetic Algorithm
+- Tournament model for generit algorithm
-- Number of Cross-Validation Folds For Feature Evolution
-- Number of Cross-Validation Folds For Final Model
-- Enable Extra Logging for Ensemble Meta Learner
-- Number of Cross-Validation Folds or Maximum Time-Based Splits for Feature Evolution
-- Number of Cross-Validation Folds or Maximum Time-Based Splits for Final Model
-- Maximum Number of Fold IDs to Show in Logs
-- Max Number of Rows Times Number of Columns for Feature Evolution Data Splits
+- Number of cross-validation folds for feature evolution (-1 = auto)
-- Max Number of Rows Times Number of Columns for Reducing Training Dataset
+- Number of cross-validation folds for final model (-1 = auto)
-- Maximum Size of Validation Data Relative to Training Data
-- Perform Stratified Sampling for Binary Classification if The Target Is More Imbalanced Than This
+- fixed_only_first_fold_model
+- Max,num, of rows x num,of columns for feature evolution data splits (not for final pipeline) Max, num, of rows x num, of columns for reducing training data set (for final pipeline)
+- Max, size of validation data relative to training data (for final pipeline), otherwise will sample
+- Perform stratified sampling for binary classification if the target is more imbalanced than this,
-- Add to config.toml via toml String
+- Add to config.toml via toml string

 **Model Settings**
 - XGBoost GBM Models